mathiilda/vaccia/README.md

 1. Go to <code>vaccia/sql</code> and run <code>bash mysql.bash</code>.
 This bash-script will setup the database for you.
 The only thing you need to do is to input your MySQL root-password.

-2. Go to the root of the vaccia-folder and run <code>node index.js</code>.
+2. Go to the root of the vaccia-folder and run <code>node index.js</code> to start the server.

 3. Open you webbrowser and go to <code>http://localhost:1337/</code>.